Wycott/Elevens/README.md

 T - Test mode.
 See the game being played.
 Stops at the end of the iteration.
 Alternates between P & N mode.

-N.B. modes P & N run forever.
-Press CTRL-C to stop.
+**N.B. modes P & N run forever!** Press CTRL-C to stop.
+Suggest using at least 10 games for each of these modes.

 _Last updated: 10 June 2022_